Skip to content

 grepFiles(pattern: RegExp, fileGlob: string): Promise<GrepMatch[]>;

 Search multiple files matching a glob pattern for lines matching a regular expression.
 Combines glob and grep into a single call.
+Files ignored by .gitignore are excluded by default.
+Set respectGitignore: false in the ADR frontmatter to include them.

 const matches = await ctx.grepFiles(/TODO:/i, "src/**/*.ts");